 - Systems thinking: The ability to recognize system-level properties that result from dynamic interactions among human and social systems and how they affect the relationships among individuals, groups, organizations, communities and environments.

-The other competencies the master’s curriculum addresses are listed in Appendix C of the MPH Program Handbook.
+The other competencies the master’s curriculum addresses are listed in Appendix C of the Master’s Program Handbook.
 Appendix B shows how courses address the competencies.

-Students complete 54 credit hours of coursework, including: 27 hours of required coursework within health behavior; 12 hours of Gillings core requirements; and a minimum of 15 hours of elective credits.
-The sequencing of coursework provides flexibility for students to take a variety of electives, complete certificate programs, and/or pursue independent study options.
-Required courses are listed on page three of the MPH Program Handbook followed by course sequencing
+Students complete 54 credit hours of coursework, including 27 hours of required coursework within health behavior, 12 hours of Gillings core requirements and a minimum of 15 hours of elective credits.
+The sequencing of coursework provides flexibility for students to take a variety of electives, complete certificate programs, and pursue independent study options.
+Required courses are listed on page three of the Master’s Program Handbook followed by course sequencing.

 The Council on Education for Public Health (CEPH) requires “All graduate professional public health degree students [to] develop skills in basic public health concepts and demonstrate the application of these concepts through a practice experience that is relevant to students’ areas of specialization.”
 The curriculum for the MPH degree in health behavior features two field training opportunities: the practicum (HBEH 742) and Capstone (HBEH 746/992).